gitkraken/vscode-gitlens/README.md

 ---
 ## Release Notes

+### 0.5.3

+ - Adds better uncommitted hover message in blame annotations
+ - Adds more protection for dealing with uncommitted lines

 ### 0.5.2

  - Fixes loading issue on Linux

 ### 0.5.1

  - Adds blame information in the statusBar
  - Add new StatusBar settings -- see **Extension Settings** above for details
  - Renames the `gitlens.codeLens.recentChange.command` & `gitlens.codeLens.authors.command` settings options (to align with command names)
  - Adds new `gitlens.diffWithPrevious` option to the `gitlens.codeLens.recentChange.command` & `gitlens.codeLens.authors.command` settings
- - Fixes Diff with Previous when the selection is uncommited
+ - Fixes Diff with Previous when the selection is uncommitted
  - Removes `gitlens.blame.annotation.useCodeActions` setting and behavior

 ### 0.3.3